Poaq-codes/scrapeFitbit/README.md

   4) The path in line 41 or 48 needs to be changed to wherever you kept your chrome webdriver file.
 For Linux, this can be basically anywhere as long as you provide the full path.
 For Windows, it seems to be easiest to keep it in `Program Files (x86)`.
   5) Line 73 should be replaced with your Fitbit email address
   6) Line 76 should be replaced with your Fitbit account password
-  7) DISABLE 2 FACTOR AUTHENTICATION ON FITBIT.
+  7) **DISABLE 2 FACTOR AUTHENTICATION ON FITBIT**.
 If you have it enabled, selenium won't be able to continue on because of the required manual input of the security code.

 Generally, once it's set up, the script can be run from whatever directory it's in with `python3 scrapeFitbitData.py`.